BitFolio/GPT-Misc-Prompts/invideo-ai/prompt-create-slideshow.md

 ## User

 ```
+Can you create a set of slides or images to present this material?
 **Task:** Generate a complete reveal.js presentation with Tailwind CSS integration.
 The presentation must include diverse slide types and clear setup instructions.

 **Requirements:**